 The HSL is committed to training students and postdocs for positions inside and outside of academia, drawing on wide-ranging fields in the social sciences and sciences; to the well-being and flourishing of lab members; and to promoting a collaborative research environment that advances equity, diversity, and inclusion.
 See our lab commitments for more.

-Dr Anne Pisor; HSL director
+Dr Anne Pisor; HSL director; Penn State

 Anne Pisor (“pie-zur”) is a social, behavioral, and ecological scientist doing interdisciplinary and intersectoral research to address 21st century problems.
 She focuses especially on the relationship between climate change, climate adaptation, and well-being, and on cooperation and natural resource management.
 Her basic-science-meets-applications work emerged from her ongoing research on the evolution of social relationships in humans, especially relationships spanning distance and intergroup relationships.
 Anne was recently named a Rising Star by the Human Behavior and Evolution Society as an early-career researcher “whose innovative work has already advanced the field.”